bartosh/CV/cv.rst

 Senior Linux Software Engineer

-  * Developed tools for package building in Python
+  * Developed tools for package building in Python_
-  * Maintained Jenkins and OBS build systems
+  * Maintained Jenkins_ and OBS_ setups
-  * Implemented support for patch series for Patchwork
   * Configured and administrated build farm
-  * Developed continuous integration system based on OBS, Jenkins and Gerrit for Tizen Linux Distro (tizen.org)
+  * Developed continuous integration system based on OBS_, Jenkins_ and Gerrit_ for Tizen_ Linux Distribution

 2004-2011
 +++++++++